yanjieG/DPEN/README.md

-# DPEN
+## DPEN
-The pytorch implementation  of DPEN
+The pytorch implementation of our paper "A Dynamic Parameter Enhanced Network for Distant Supervised Relation Extraction"